Grasia/WikiChron/README.md

 ## Development environment

 To get errors messages, backtraces and automatic reloading when source code changes, you must set the environment variable: FLASK_ENV to 'development', i.e.: `export FLASK_ENV=development` prior to launch `app.py`.

+There is a simple but handy script called `run_develop.sh` which set the app for development environment and launches it locally.

 You can get more information on this in the [Flask documentation](http://flask.pocoo.org/docs/1.0/server/).